White Whole Wheat Bread with Olive Oil

 Where did I find the recipe for White Whole Wheat Bread?

 This White Whole Wheat Bread with Olive Oil recipe is from Healthy Bread in Five Minutes a Day (affiliate link) from the talented team of Jeff Hertzberg and Zoe Francois.
-(Full disclosure: I received this book from the publisher back in the day when I used to accept books, although I did get to meet the adorable Zoe from Zoe Bakes at a Conference in San Francisco.)
-Jeff and Zoe wrote this book after fans of their first book, Artisan Bread in Five Minutes a Day (affiliate link) asked for bread recipes with whole grains, and I know readers of Kalyn’s Kitchen who are avoiding white flour will be thrilled to hear about this healthier way of making bread.
+(Full disclosure: I received this book from the publisher back in the day when I used to accept books.)
+Jeff and Zoe wrote this book after fans of their first book asked for bread recipes with whole grains, and I bet readers of Kalyn’s Kitchen who are avoiding white flour will love this healthier way of making whole wheat bread.

 What is White Whole Wheat Flour?